prithmanickam/Green-Workplace/timelog.md

 * *5 hours* Completed Delete Team API (which also changes respective user relations), update Add Team Page UI based on API calls.

 ### 7 Oct 2023
-* *1 hours* Organised Backend controllers, routes, and tests (created respective files and moved code).
+* *1 hour* Organised Backend controllers, routes, and tests (created respective files and moved code).
 Also commented out console logs in apis to remove error messages when testing.
-* *1 hours*  Added tests get all users and get non team owners APIs
+* *1 hour*  Added tests get all users and get non team owners APIs
 * *6 hours*  Edited the Footprint Map Page to allow users to enter percentages to distrubute their carbon footprint value to the teams users are in.

 ### 8 Oct 2023